virxnet/qatonapp/README.md

 #### Begin Development

 There are two ways to get started with development quickly.
-The quickest way is using (Docker Desktop/Engine)[https://docs.docker.com/get-docker].
-If you started th e project using composer but still wish to use Docker, you can follow the instructions outlined in Method 1 only skipping the first step (git clone).
-Otherwise, if your environment has already been setup correctly, then you should be already be able to begin at this point.
+The quickest way is using [Docker Desktop/Engine](https://docs.docker.com/get-docker).
+If you started the project using composer (Method 2) but still wish to use Docker, you can follow the instructions outlined in Method 1 by only skipping the first step (git clone/zip download).
+Otherwise, if your environment has already been setup correctly, then you should already be able to begin development at this point.
 If you have any issues, consider the following tips for troubleshoting:

 - Your web server's document root is correctly pointed to the public directory
 - You have enabled URL rewriting so eveything points to the index.php file
+- PHP is the corect version and is properly configured
-- You have set the right permissions
+- You have set the right permissions for `qpm` and `qaton`

 #### Qaton Project Manager `qpm`